 Like many great bakers, Renee McLeod, aka Petsi, has been making delicious things from sugar, butter, and flour since childhood.
 One favorite: her grandmother’s sweet potato pie, which is warmly spiced, sweetened with condensed milk, and very creamy.
 Salted caramel apple pie is the stuff of gourmet carnival-food dreams, and the chocolate bourbon pecan is heady, fudgy, and addictive.
 While you’re there, don’t miss the bacon, leek, and Gruyère quiche, or the sweet and savory scones.
 In 2021, Renee turned Petsi Pies over to operations manager Jill Remby, but don’t worry – both the name and the recipes are the same.

 This cozy small-town café near Loon Mountain is a pie lover’s dream.
 One look at the carefully crimped crusts and frothy meringues and you know you’re in good hands.
-Owner Jody Ann Saulnier decorates her pies with cutout hearts, apple appliqués, and pastry leaves — a time-added step that most commercial bakers skip but which gives her pies the feel of something like affection.
-And she works hard to source local ingredients, such as the pears in the early-fall blackberry pear ginger pie and the raspberries in the raspberry cheesecake oat bars.
+Since taking over in 2022, owner Josiah Lundin has continued founder Ann Saulnier’s dedication to taking the time for the extra flourishes that demonstrate hiis affection for his work.
+Ingredients like the pears in the early-fall blackberry pear ginger pie and the raspberries in the raspberry cheesecake oat bars are locally sourced.
 Terrific chicken potpies and hearty soups will keep you warm all winter long.

 When it comes to making great pie, it helps to be close to the source.
 So it’s no wonder that the pies at this 100-acre fruit, flower, pumpkin, and Christmas tree farm with its attached bakery/café/market are so exceptional.
 The apple, strawberry rhubarb, and blueberry pies are terrific, and the farm’s own homemade ice cream is the ultimate topper.